Aliases for PRCP Gene

 GeneCards Summary for PRCP Gene

 PRCP (Prolylcarboxypeptidase) is a Protein Coding gene.
-Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Platelet activation, signaling and aggregation.
+Among its related pathways are Platelet activation, signaling and aggregation and Protein digestion and absorption.
 GO annotations related to this gene include serine-type peptidase activity and serine-type carboxypeptidase activity.
 An important paralog of this gene is DPP7.

 UniProtKB/Swiss-Prot for PRCP Gene